 What happens if we never created a trade secret protection plan?

 Without documented protective measures, you risk a court finding that your information does not qualify as a trade secret under MUTSA.
-The “reasonable efforts” requirement is not aspirational—it is a prerequisite to legal protection.
+The “reasonable efforts” requirement is not aspirational, it is a prerequisite to legal protection.
 The good news is that you can start now.
-Courts evaluate your efforts at the time of the alleged misappropriation, so establishing a plan today strengthens your position going forward.
+Establishing a plan today strengthens your position going forward.
+Minnesota keys a misappropriator’s liability to what the actor knew or had reason to know “at the time of disclosure or use” (Minn.
+Stat. § 325C.01, subd.
+3).
+Misappropriation under the same subdivision covers acquiring a trade secret when you know or have reason to know it was acquired by improper means, and disclosing or using another’s trade secret without consent when you knew or had reason to know it was acquired under circumstances giving rise to a duty to maintain its secrecy.

 Can a small business with limited resources still have an effective protection plan?

 Yes.
-“Reasonable efforts” is measured against your circumstances, including company size and resources.
-A 15-person company is not expected to have the same security infrastructure as a Fortune 500 corporation.
+“Reasonable efforts” is measured “under the circumstances” (Minn.
+Stat. § 325C.01, subd.
+5), which makes it a flexible standard rather than a fixed threshold.
+In practice, a 15-person company is not expected to have the same security infrastructure as a Fortune 500 corporation.
 What matters is that you took affirmative, documented steps proportionate to your business.
-Even basic measures—NDAs, access restrictions, confidentiality markings, and exit procedures—go a long way.
+Even basic measures (NDAs, access restrictions, confidentiality markings, and exit procedures) go a long way.

 What is the difference between a trade secret audit and a general IT security audit?